TKostik/auto-dashdoard-grafana-sdk/README.md

 # Auto Dashboard with Grafana Foundation SDK

-This project generates a Grafana dashboard JSON mirroring the provided CPU dashboard using the Grafana Foundation SDK for Java.
+This project generates a Grafana dashboard JSON using the Grafana Foundation SDK for Java.

 ## Generate the dashboard